Over 500+ Successful Court Cases & Counting: See Reviews ➔

 UCMJ Article 87b

 Military drug tests are designed to test for opiates, cocaine, barbiturates, PCP, amphetamines, and marijuana.
-But a specific sample may be tested for some drugs and not others.
-All samples are tested for cocaine, amphetamines, and marijuana.
+However, a simple sample may be tested for some drugs and not others.
+Remember, these tests are not 100% accurate.
+We’ve been to successfully argue that legally prescribed medication was the cause and not illegal drug use.

 On a side note, it’s easy to see how a mistake can be made in the lab with so many tests going on at once.
 If the lab makes any mistakes at all, we can find out about them.
 And that often is enough to throw the evidence out before it ever goes to trial.